 Abscessed Tooth.
 An abscessed tooth is caused by a deep cavity or tooth crack that leads to an infection, which bothers nerves in the mouth.
 These nerves send signals to the head and result in throbbing pain.
 To stop a headache, it is important to schedule an appointment with your dentist and have the abscess properly treated.

 To prevent an abscess, it is important to practice a regular oral care regimen.
 You should brush and floss your teeth each day and avoid sugary foods.
 Also, you should visit your dentist for checkups and professional cleanings twice a year.

 Cavities.
 Cavities are common problems in the mouth that cause holes in teeth.
-When the damage is deep, it may effect the nerves.
+When the damage is deep, it may affect the nerves.
 After eating hot, cold, and overly sweet foods, these nerves may respond by sending pain signals to areas of the face.

 Headaches caused by cavities can be treated by visiting your dentist for fillings.
 Preventing cavities is not difficult.
 Using a fluoride toothpaste or mouth rinse will add an extra layer of protection from tooth decay.
 Receiving a routine dental checkup will help catch cavities early so that you keep painful headaches to a minimum.

 The above tips should help you prevent headaches caused by poor oral hygiene.
 Taking care of your teeth is very important.
 Having a healthy mouth means having a healthy life.